magore/allsky-rpi-hq-camera-enclosure/README.md

 * Supports optional Ethernet with POE hats<br>

-* Includes BME280 Weather Sensor with Temperature, Humidity and Ait Pressure<br>
+* Includes BME280 Weather Sensor with Temperature, Humidity and Air Pressure<br>
   + I hacked in the display of Weather sensor information.
 I just need to convert the code to the new module format and will share that once done.

 ![]( images/ALLSKY-CAMERA-O-RING-VERSION-TOP-VIEW-CLOSEUP.jpg )